haneru-io/haneru_site/src/content/docs/guides/Product Creation/pt1-detailed-product-creation.md

 ---

 Take a breath, that might seem like a lot to take in and it's only the first part of the show!
-Grab a coffee, walk the dog, then let's jump in to Part 2 of the product creation process.
+Let's jump in to Part 2 of the product creation process.